LibCMaker/LibCMaker/README.md

 4. Android NDK r18+ does not have 'std::experimental' namespace for C++14.
 This affects to Boost and SQLiteModernCPP.
 In this case Boost can be comppiled with C++11 and C++17, SQLiteModernCPP can be compiled only with C++17.
 C++17 requires CMake 3.8+ and CXX_STANDARD=17.

-5. MSVC does not have flags for C++11.
+5. MSVC does not have the flags for C++11.
 MSVC 2015 Update 3 has /std:c++14 and /std:c++latest, no compiler flags is used by default.
 MSVC 2017 has /std:c++14, /std:c++17 and /std:c++latest, /std:c++14 is used by default.
 If in the CMake project CXX_STANDARD=11 then MSVC 2015 does not specify any C++ standard and MSVC 2017 specifies C++14.

 ## Known build issues